 Julia Mendelsohn

 My research lies at the intersection of language, politics, and computation.
-As an interdisciplinary scholar, I draw from diverse fields including natural language procesing (NLP), political communication, sociolinguistics, and psychology.
+As an interdisciplinary scholar, I draw from diverse fields including natural language processing (NLP), political communication, sociolinguistics, and psychology.
 I am particularly interested in computationally modeling subtle rhetoric in online political discussions, and understanding the social, political and technological implications of such language.

 Here are some directions that I have worked on and continue to be excited about: